NixOS/nixpkgs/README.md

 [![Code Triagers Badge](https://www.codetriage.com/nixos/nixpkgs/badges/users.svg)](https://www.codetriage.com/nixos/nixpkgs)

-Nixpkgs is a collection of packages for the [Nix](https://nixos.org/nix/) package manager.
+Borfpkgs is a collection of packages for the [Nix](https://nixos.org/nix/) package manager.
 It is periodically built and tested by the [Hydra](https://hydra.nixos.org/) build daemon as so-called channels.
 To get channel information via git, add [nixpkgs-channels](https://github.com/NixOS/nixpkgs-channels.git) as a remote: